dd32/td-gh-ex/readme.txt

 == Description ==

-AyaSpirit is a Fully Responsive WordPress Theme, a perfect choice for a spiritual, non profit organization website, blog about spritiuality, etc. 100% Responsive Design, Customizable, and Easy to Use WordPress Theme.
+AyaSpirit is a Fully Responsive WordPress Theme.
+A perfect choice for a spiritual, non profit organization website, blog about spritiuality, etc. 100% Responsive Design, Customizable, and Easy to Use WordPress Theme.

 == Frequently Asked Questions ==